byjg/xmlnuke/README.md

 ## Installing

-XMLNuke was developed using PHP 5.3 but it was testes with PHP 5.x or higher.
+XMLNuke was developed using PHP 5.3 but it was tested with PHP 5.x or higher.

 ### Web Install